-Mrs Ward is the SENCO at Havannah First School.
+Mrs Ward been acting SENCO since October 2019 and has now taken over the post permanently.
 Mrs Ward is also the Assistant Headteacher.
 She can be contacted via the school office by telephoning 0191 2855141 or emailing admin@havannah.newcastle.sch.uk.